 The Tourmalet needs no introduction.
 Every cyclist knows its legend.
 But this time, it wasn’t just the mountain that made the moment special.
 It was the time we shared.

-The end was just the beginning
+The end was only the beginning

 The farewell had a special energy.
-It didn't feel like goodbye, but like a door opening to something new.
+It didn’t feel like a goodbye, but like a door opening to something new.